Kejoko/Fossil/README.md

 # Project Fossil
 Project Fossil is a game engine that I am creating using C++ and OpenGL.
-I aam creating this engine with the intention of better learning C++, project organization, game engine architecture, and basic game design.
+I am creating this engine with the intention of better learning C++, project organization, game engine architecture, and basic game design.

 Goals:
 While I am unsure exactly what the final game will look like, I have a few ideas and details that I am going to keep in mind while constructing this engine.